Errif/PersonalWebsite/content/post/2020-08-18-miz-jam-1-devlog-2.md

 Having spent almost 15 hours developing leaves 33 hours remaining to complete the game.
 Tomorrow I hope I can get most of the main game loop done, with added enemy fires that you can put out.  :fire: <= don't worry I put this fire on a fire resistant paper...

-Take care, and I'll update on my progress tomorrow!
+Take care, and I'll update on my progress later!